serdeliverance/x-mentor/README.md

 ### Course Review (Rating)

-It is the functionallity that allows a student to rate a course.
+It is the functionality that allows a student to rate a course.
 For that purpose, it do the following:

 1. Verifies if a studying relation exists between the student and the course
 2. Verifies that a rates relation does not exists between the student and the course